tanrax/maza-ad-blocking/README.md

 @daily maza update
 ```

-Some users have reported problems creating demons on MacOS.
+Some users have reported problems creating daemons on MacOS.
 Fixed with `TERM=dumb`.

 ```
 TERM=dumb